Faryl Smith

 Faryl Smith (born 23 July 1995) is a British soprano who performs opera, classical and classical crossover music.
-Smith rose to fame after appearing on the second series of the ITV television talent show Britain's Got Talent in 2008 as a child.
+Smith rose to fame after appearing on the second series of the ITV television talent show Britain's Got Talent in 2008 as a child finishing in fifth place in The Final.
 After the programme, in December 2008, Smith signed a contract with Universal Classics and Jazz for a £2.3 million advance, the largest ever granted to a schoolgirl.
 Her debut album, Faryl, was recorded from December 2008 to January 2009 and released in March 2009.
 Faryl became the fastest-selling solo classical album in British chart history, selling 29,200 copies in the first week.
 It debuted at number six and rose to number four the following week, making Smith the third Britain's Got Talent contestant to have a top ten album.
 In 2010, on account of Faryl, Smith was nominated for two Classical BRIT Awards and became the youngest artist ever to receive a double nomination.

 Smith's second album, Wonderland, was released in November 2009, after which Smith left Universal.
 In addition to releasing her two albums, she featured on a charity cover of "The Prayer", released in March 2010, provided vocals for the 2012 album The Magic of a Thousand Strings by the International Harp Ensemble, and performed at numerous public events, including the 2009 Royal Variety Performance.
 In 2015, Smith began studying music at the Guildhall School of Music and Drama in London.
 She continued to perform regularly, including at major sporting events, such as a Six Nations match at Twickenham Stadium in February 2019.